 What to Bring to Your First Attorney Meeting

-The best time to provide your attorney with information and documents relevant to your case is in the initial set of meetings.
-Once you have identified the attorney you would like to handle your case, the next step is to provide that attorney with all of the information needed to successfully handle your case.
-Below is a checklist of documents and information that you should be prepared to share with your attorney early in the divorce process.
-Bringing these documents, or disclosing the below mentioned information to your attorney as soon as possible, will give your attorney the tools necessary to position your case for success.
+Once you have selected an attorney to handle your case, the next step is to provide your attorney with all the information necessary to handle your case.
+The best time to provide your attorney with information and documents relevant to your case is during the initial attorney-client meetings.Below is a checklist of documents and information which you should be prepared to share with your attorney early in the case.
+Bringing these documents or disclosing the below information to your divorce lawyer as soon as possible, will give your lawyer the tools necessary to position your case for success.

-Your goals for the divorce
+Your Goals for the Case

-Why you are seeking a divorce?
+Why are you Seeking a Divorce?

-Details about your marriage
+Details About your Relationship